roberts/women/README.md

 ## $WOMEN

-The $WOMEN project is designed to address this problem by creating a DAO that will elect a femal Board of Directors to execute a roadmap providing a safe place and guidance for other women entering cryptocurrency during the upcoming Bull Run.
+The $WOMEN project is designed to address this problem by creating a DAO that will elect a female Board of Directors to execute a roadmap providing a safe place and guidance for other women entering cryptocurrency during the upcoming Bull Run.

 ## ERC-20 Token